Student Services and Amenities Fee (SSAF)

 We have up-to-date information on our website; a regular newsletter, Grad Post, to keep you informed about important news and events; and social media pages like WeChat, Facebook and Instagram.

-I’ve never used SUPRA’s services or attended any of your events; why do I have to pay SSAF?
+I’ve never used SUPRA’s services or attended any of your events – why do I have to pay SSAF?

 Your SSAF money is spread across a range of student organisations and services.
 You could be accessing services that are financed by SSAF money without even realising it.

-Every student at the University benefits from the collective resources provided by SSAF, even if you never need to use a service.
-For example, SUPRA led the campaign for a student rights-based code of conduct which is now the new Student Charter 2020.
-SUPRA, along with the SRC, represented students to ensure that late submission penalties were standardised across faculties.
+• SUPRA, along with the SRC, represented students to ensure that late submission penalties were standardised across faculties.
 Some students were being penalised at a rate of 20% per day for a late submission – SUPRA advocated for this to be brought down to 5% per day, making it consistent across the University.
-Have you ever needed a simple extension?
-SUPRA, alongside the SRC, fought for and won the introduction of simple extensions.

 • fee reductions for some courses that moved online as a result of COVID-19

-• 5-week student accommodation relief at the start of semester 1 this year
+• 5-week student accommodation relief

 • research period for HDR students extended.